Home » JATILUWIH RICE TERRACES BALI – The Complete Guide

 What to expect at the Jatiluwih rice terraces

 A visit to the Jatiluwih rice terraces in Bali is a perfect day trip.
+The cool air, beautiful views and local life of the farmers is something intriguing and shows you what Bali really is about.
+You can spend half a day or even a full day exploring the Jatiluwih rice terraces.
+There are many hiking paths and viewpoints.
+But even for a quick stop, it is worth it to put Jatiluwih rice fields on your Bali itinerary.
 You can either combine it with the other things to do in the area, like exploring NungNung waterfall and Leke Leke waterfall.
 Or if you’re on your way to the Northern region of Bali this is a great stop.

 Jatiluwih rice terraces entrance fee